cloudsecuritynz/f5ohs/README.md

 * ssl cert expiry threshold (days)

-**Detailed** output provides more details for each metric, listing each configured object and status for the revlevant metric.
+**Detailed** output provides more details for each metric, listing each configured object/metric and its status.
 Ops engineers can use the **Detailed** output to get further information on any issues highlighted in the **Summary**.

 [Detailed example](/images/f5ohs_detailed.png "Detailed Output")

 ### How easy is F5OHS to use?
-F5OHS is extremely simple to use, requiring only device IP, username and password, to pull the data from almost any current F5 device (appliance/VE) running versions 12.1.5+.
-Optional parameters allow you to tailor the output to your requirements.
-F5OHS will use the API to automatically verify what F5 modules are enabled and test only configured and enabled objects from those modules.
-Disabled objects are ignored.
-You dont need to provide any other details, if module/object is not provisioned and enabled then the script will ignore it.

 ### What is F5OHS not?